bjornmeansbear/lectureScripts/ClimateDesigners.md

 That book idea I had, the one that helped connect Eric and Marc and I, it is an example of the kind of work we hope Climate Designers might help make and develop.
 Designers envision

 My sequestering book isn't likely to exist anytime soon, but as even a speculative object it does something special.
 Bringing an object like that into your home, you can't help but recognize and acknowledge CO2 in the atmosphere in a new way.
-This is part of a larger idea I like to call "Signs Signalling Sustainability"
+This is part of a larger idea I like to call "Signs signaling Sustainability"

 So, this book would require the absorption of some amount of CO2 to turn the ink black... that then becomes a symbol for X quantity of carbon and starts to help one tangiably understand what is otherwise so ephemeral and so big it can be hard to grasp.